garden-io/garden/docs/advanced/cert-manager-integration.md

 # cert-manager Integration

 {% hint style="warning" %}
-The cert-manager integration is deprecated and will be removed in a future release.
+The cert-manager integration is deprecated and will be removed in the 0.13 release.
 {% endhint %}

 When starting a new Kubernetes project or when maintaining your existing ones, dealing with the creation and renewal of TLS certificates can easily become a headache.
 A popular tool to help automate certficate generation and renewal is [cert-manager](https://github.com/jetstack/cert-manager).